AutoViML/lazytransform/README.md

 **Arguments**

+<b>Caution:</b> X_train and y_train must be pandas Dataframes or pandas Series.
+DO NOT send in numpy arrays.
+They won't work.

-- `model`: could be any scikit-learn model (including multioutput models) as well as the popular XGBoost and LightGBM libraries.
+- `model`: default is None.
+Or it could be any scikit-learn model (including multioutput models) as well as the popular XGBoost and LightGBM libraries.
+You need to install those libraries if you want to use them.
 - `encoders`: could be one more encoders in a string or a list.
 Each encoder string can be any one of the 10+ encoders from `category_encoders` library below.
 Available encoders are listed here as strings so that you can input them in lazytransform:
   - `auto` - It uses `onehot` encoding for low-cardinality variables and `label` encoding for high cardinality variables.
   - `onehot` - One Hot encoding - it will be used for all categorical features irrespective of cardinality